 In order to print, your network account balance must be in credit.
 Some course coordinators provide students with a computer budget as part of their course.

 Money may be added to network accounts at the Library’s Service Point (cash or EFTPOS) or using the EFTPOS workstations.
 Cashiers in the Registry Building / Contact Centres can also add money to network accounts.

-Credit cards (Visa or Mastercard) may be used to add money to network accounts online through the student homepage. $5.00 is the minimum amount accepted for budget increases at the Cashiers and online, and refunds are accepted for all amounts over $5.00.
+Credit cards (Visa or Mastercard) may be used to add money to network accounts online through the student homepage.

 Note that GST is deducted at the time you pay money into your network account.